I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iminiportwavepcistream-revokemappings.md

 <p>An I/O request (IRP) is canceled and the previously mapped memory might no longer be available.</p>

-<p>The stream state changes to KSSTATE_STOP (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff566856">KSSTATE</a>) and the device no longer has need for the mappings.</p>
+<p>The stream state changes to KSSTATE_STOP (see <a href="stream.ksstate">KSSTATE</a>) and the device no longer has need for the mappings.</p>

-<p>The miniport driver keeps track of the order in which it acquires its mappings from calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536909">IPortWavePciStream::GetMapping</a>.
+<p>The miniport driver keeps track of the order in which it acquires its mappings from calls to <a href="audio.iportwavepcistream_getmapping">IPortWavePciStream::GetMapping</a>.
 The <code>RevokeMapping</code> method revokes all mappings in the sequence that begins with the mapping identified by <i>FirstTag</i> and ends with the mapping identified by <i>LastTag</i>.
 This includes the mappings identified by <i>FirstTag</i> and <i>LastTag</i> and all mappings in between.
 The miniport driver revokes each mapping by removing it from the list of available mappings.</p>

 <p>The <code>RevokeMapping</code> method can be used to remove a single mapping by setting <i>FirstTag</i> and <i>LastTag</i> to the same value.</p>

 <p>The port driver can call <code>RevokeMappings</code> asynchronously with respect to the miniport driver's maintenance operations on the DMA controller's scatter/gather transfer queue.
 Access to this queue needs to be protected by a synchronization primitive.
-For example, in the ac97 sample audio driver in the Microsoft Windows Driver Kit (WDK), this is done by surrounding critical code sections with <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff553145">KeReleaseSpinLock</a> calls.
-Because the miniport driver can release mappings asynchronously with respect to the port driver's calls to <code>RevokeMappings</code>, the miniport driver might have previously released (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536911">IPortWavePciStream::ReleaseMapping</a>) one or more of the mappings specified in the <code>RevokeMappings</code> call.</p>

-<p>For more information about mappings, see <a href="NULL">WavePci Latency</a>.</p>

-<p>The port driver calls <code>RevokeMappings</code> to revoke the stream's mappings when:</p>

-<p>An I/O request (IRP) is canceled and the previously mapped memory might no longer be available.</p>

-<p>The stream state changes to KSSTATE_STOP (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff566856">KSSTATE</a>) and the device no longer has need for the mappings.</p>

-<p>The miniport driver keeps track of the order in which it acquires its mappings from calls to <a href="https://msdn.microsoft.com/library/windows/hardware/ff536909">IPortWavePciStream::GetMapping</a>.
-The <code>RevokeMapping</code> method revokes all mappings in the sequence that begins with the mapping identified by <i>FirstTag</i> and ends with the mapping identified by <i>LastTag</i>.
-This includes the mappings identified by <i>FirstTag</i> and <i>LastTag</i> and all mappings in between.
-The miniport driver revokes each mapping by removing it from the list of available mappings.</p>

-<p>The <code>RevokeMapping</code> method can be used to remove a single mapping by setting <i>FirstTag</i> and <i>LastTag</i> to the same value.</p>

-<p>The port driver can call <code>RevokeMappings</code> asynchronously with respect to the miniport driver's maintenance operations on the DMA controller's scatter/gather transfer queue.
-Access to this queue needs to be protected by a synchronization primitive.
-For example, in the ac97 sample audio driver in the Microsoft Windows Driver Kit (WDK), this is done by surrounding critical code sections with <a href="https://msdn.microsoft.com/library/windows/hardware/ff551917">KeAcquireSpinLock</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff553145">KeReleaseSpinLock</a> calls.
-Because the miniport driver can release mappings asynchronously with respect to the port driver's calls to <code>RevokeMappings</code>, the miniport driver might have previously released (see <a href="https://msdn.microsoft.com/library/windows/hardware/ff536911">IPortWavePciStream::ReleaseMapping</a>) one or more of the mappings specified in the <code>RevokeMappings</code> call.</p>
+For example, in the ac97 sample audio driver in the Microsoft Windows Driver Kit (WDK), this is done by surrounding critical code sections with <a href="..\wdm\nf-wdm-keacquirespinlock.md">KeAcquireSpinLock</a> and <a href="..\wdm\nf-wdm-kereleasespinlock.md">KeReleaseSpinLock</a> calls.
+Because the miniport driver can release mappings asynchronously with respect to the port driver's calls to <code>RevokeMappings</code>, the miniport driver might have previously released (see <a href="audio.iportwavepcistream_releasemapping">IPortWavePciStream::ReleaseMapping</a>) one or more of the mappings specified in the <code>RevokeMappings</code> call.</p>

 <p>For more information about mappings, see <a href="NULL">WavePci Latency</a>.</p>